logo

 Olympic development and international collaboration

 One of the main directions of the Lithuanian National Olympic Committee is international collaboration and expansion.
-These concepts include the implementation of goals, programmes, and projects of the International Olympic Committee (IOC), the European Olympic Committees (EOC), the Association of National Olympic Committees (ANOC) and other international organizations, the improvement of quality of preparation of Lithuanian athletes and sports specialists, as well as raising their qualification.
+These concepts include the implementation of goals, programs, and projects of the International Olympic Committee (IOC), the European Olympic Committees (EOC), the Association of National Olympic Committees (ANOC) and other international organizations, the improvement of quality of preparation of Lithuanian athletes and sports specialists, as well as raising their qualification.

-International collaboration and expansion, as well as projects’ implementation and supervision is the responsibility of the LNOC Foreign Relations Directorate.
+International collaboration and expansion, as well as projects’ implementation and supervision, is the responsibility of the LNOC Foreign Relations Directorate.
 The main fields of activity of this Directorate are as follows:

 • Developing and expanding the activities of the International Olympic Committee (IOC) Athletes’ Entourage Commission;